BerkeleyAutomation/RAPID-MOLT/README.md

 ## Software

 The software is grouped in 1) sensing, 2) data processing, and 3) actuation.
-The sensing folder contains the code for the android app and the arduino uno.
-The data processing contains files:
+1) The sensing folder contains the code for the android app (uploades the thermal and rgb images to the cloud) and the arduino uno.
+2) The data processing contains two core files:
+- downloadImagesFromGoogleDrive.py    downloads the images from the cloud to the local computer
+- process_images.py                   extracts the LAI and leaf temperature out of the images
-The actuatuon folder contains the scripts and files for the raspberry pie to execute the derived irrigation schedule.
+3) The actuation folder contains the scripts and files for the raspberry pie to execute the derived irrigation schedule.

 ## Hardware
 CAD models for construction can be found on this repository.
 Code for the software infrastructure and experimental data will be posted soon.